Top-five play-offs

-A play-off structure involving the top five teams was used to determine the winners of the Super League competition in British rugby league from 1998 until 2001.
-A top-six play-off system was then introduced.
+A play-off structure involving the top five teams is used to determine the winners of the Super League competition in British rugby league.
 Apart from the grand final, all matches are staged at the home ground of the team placed higher in the final league table.

 The same system was used in the NSWRL's Sydney Competition 1973–1994, the Super League in its only season 1997, the VFL, 1972–1990 and New Zealand's Lion Red Cup, 1994–1996, and Bartercard Cup, 2000–2006.

 From week two on the top-five play-offs system reflects exactly the Page playoff system.